 By early July I knew that my research would have to be pushed off until 2021.
 I reached out to the archivist I had been corresponding with to provide an overview of my research goals just in case there was anything available for review.
 I’m glad that I did, the archivist was able to access information regarding the various employees that were provided to the Army Corps of Engineers for the purpose of distributing the ‘A’, or Atomic Pin, awards, for service during the Manhattan Project era.
 These awards consisted of a certificate and metal lapel pin sent to employees who worked for at least six months on the project.”
 After some back and forth, the archivist found my grandfather on a list provided by the Tennessee Eastman Corporation.

 Although we didn’t know what it was or what it represented, my father kept the “A” pin on his dresser when my siblings and I were growing up.
 It was awarded posthumously and sent to my grandmother.
 Unfortunately, I have no idea where the pin might be today.

 Since my grandfather died at the end of the project, just before the bombs were dropped, the family was never able to put together much about what he had done.
-While my father worked for project as a teenage courier in the Boston office, he never talked much about what his father had done for the project.
-While he many not have known, I suspect he knew more than he ever revealed.
-What he did reveal was that his father had two jobs, one a typical engineering role and the other was working to ensure that product (enriched uranium) would be transported from Oak Ridge to the various other facilities (Los Alamos, Hanford, UC Berkeley) in such a way that the transport would not be traceable scheduling train travel via indirect routes to its destination.
+My father worked for the project as a teenage courier in the Boston office at this time.
+He never talked much about what his father, or even what he, did, during this time.
+My father continued working for Stone & Webster until 1956.
+I suspect he knew more than he felt he could say without violating whatever secrecy oath he had taken.
+What he did reveal was that his father had two jobs, one a typical engineering role and the other was working to ensure that products (including enriched uranium) would be transported to the various other facilities (Oak Ridge, Los Alamos, Hanford, Chicago, UC Berkeley) by train via indirect routes from its source to its destination.